aws-samples/non-profit-blockchain/ngo-fabric/README.md

 echo $MEMBERID
 ```

 Update the configtx.yaml file.
-Make sure you edit the configtx.yaml file you copied to your home
+Make sure you edit the configtx.yaml file you copy to your home
-directory, NOT the one in the repo:
+directory below, NOT the one in the repo:

 ```
 cp ~/non-profit-blockchain/ngo-fabric/configtx.yaml ~
 vi ~/configtx.yaml
 ```

-Generate the configtx channel configuration

-Execute the following script:
+Generate the configtx channel configuration by executing the following script:

 ```
-cd ~/non-profit-blockchain/ngo-fabric
-./5-configtx.sh
+docker exec cli configtxgen -outputCreateChannelTx /opt/home/$CHANNEL.pb -profile OneOrgChannel -channelID $CHANNEL --configPath /opt/home/
 ```

 You should see:

 ```
-$ ./5-configtx.sh
 2018-11-26 21:41:22.885 UTC [common/tools/configtxgen] main -> INFO 001 Loading configuration
 2018-11-26 21:41:22.887 UTC [common/tools/configtxgen] doOutputChannelCreateTx -> INFO 002 Generating new channel configtx
 2018-11-26 21:41:22.887 UTC [common/tools/configtxgen/encoder] NewApplicationGroup -> WARN 003 Default policy emission is deprecated, please include policy specificiations for the application group in configtx.yaml